AdamSlay/cleveland-county-tornados/README.md

 jupyter notebook
 ```

-This will launch a new window in your browser where you can navigate to the ```norman-tors.ipynb``` file and view it using the Jupyter engine.
+This will launch a new window in your browser where you can navigate to the ```norman-tors.ipynb``` file to view a running Jupyter Notebook.